ksingh25/SwitchTree/README.md

 Random Forest is configurable and re-configurable at runtime.
 We show how some flow level stateful features can be estimated, such as the round trip time and bitrate of each flow.

+# Quick Start Guide
 To run the code
 1. Use or Create a BMv2 VM or machine.
-Debugging should be disabled otherwise several packets will be lost.
+Debugging and logging should be disabled otherwise several packets will be lost during real-time tests.
 (Todo: provide a script to install BMVv2 environment)
 2. Copy the switchtree folder to tutorials/exercises/ folder
 3. cd to switchtree folder

 4. `make`

-5. Add rules to P4 switch by
+5. Add rules (trained Decision Trees were translated to SwitchTree P4 rules using a script) to P4 switch by

 `simple_switch_CLI < commands_1_tree.txt`